 The business version of the Platinum also earns 5x points on all flights and prepaid hotel bookings made on amextravel.com.
 However, the biggest difference is that ticket purchases made directly with the airline will NOT earn 5x points.
 American Express Fine Hotels & Resorts bookings also don’t earn 5x points.
 So if you have both personal and business Amex Platinum cards, you have way more flexibility with the personal card in terms of travel spend to get the 5x bonus.

 The Business Platinum Card from American Express has a $595 annual fee (see rates & fees).
 The benefits are similar to the personal version and include Global Entry / TSA PreCheck fee reimbursement, access to Priority Pass, Centurion and other lounges, and a $200 airline fee reimbursement.

-American Express recently introduced new benefits for the business Platinum which include $200 a year statement credit for purchases made directly with Dell and a one year membership to the co-working space WeWork.
+American Express recently introduced new benefits for the business Platinum which include up to $200 a year statement credit for purchases made directly with Dell.

 If you are working toward a particular redemption and trying to earn as many Membership Rewards points as possible, earning 5x points on airfare and hotels will definitely help.
 Keep in mind, however, that American Express cards do not have trip interruption insurance like Chase Sapphire Preferred or Chase Sapphire Reserve.

 If this benefit is more important to you than earning 5x points, and if you have one of the Sapphire cards as well as an Amex Platinum, use your Chase card to purchase airfare.